JHU-PL-Lab/www-fpse/lecture/lazy.md

 thaw frozen_add;; (* 4+3 not computed until here *)
 ```

-* This encoding is in fact just "call by name", laziness means memoizing the result.
+* This simple encoding is in fact just "call by name", laziness means memoizing the result.

 #### The `Base.Lazy` module